Israel to swear in government, ending Netanyahu's long rule - WTMJ

 The driving force behind the coalition is Yair Lapid, a political centrist who will become prime minister in two years, if the government lasts that long.

 Israel’s parliament, known as the Knesset, will convene to vote on the new government at 4 p.m.
 (1300 GMT).
-It is expected to win a narrow majority of at least 61 votes in the 120-member assembly, after which it will be sworn in.
+It is expected to win a narrow majority in the 120-member assembly, after which it will be sworn in.
 The government plans to hold its first official meeting later this evening.

 It’s unclear if Netanyahu will attend the ceremony or when he will move out of the official residence.
 He has lashed out at the new government in apocalyptic terms and accused Bennett of defrauding voters by running as a right-wing stalwart and then partnering with the left.